 Now that I’ve covered priorities the next step is to clearly define your situation.
-Back several years ago when I worked in personal finance I would go to a clients home sit at there kitchen table and I would look at their entire financial mess and they would basically throw their hands up.
+Back several years ago when I worked in personal finance I would go to a client’s home and sit at their kitchen table and I would look at their entire financial mess and they would basically throw their hands up.

-In order to improve your finances you need to break down your finances to the exact problem.
-To do that you need to focus in on one very specific problem.
+In order to improve your finances, you need to break down your finances to the exact problem.
+To do that you need to focus on one very specific problem.